stephbuon/faha-2022/README.md

 - Install [Anaconda](https://www.anaconda.com/products/distribution#macos) (it may take a couple minutes to download).
 -

 ## Code
-TO use this code, "clone" (i.e. "download") the repository onto your computer.
+To access the Notebooks, "clone" (i.e. "download") the repository onto your computer.

 #### Initial Clone